 Most presenters struggle with putting too much text on the screen and not relying enough on graphics to tell the story.
 Spending a little more time choosing graphics that can tell your story can help keep your presentation interesting and stimulating for attendees.

 After the webinar is over, continue to provide value to your webinar attendees and those who signed up but couldn’t attend.
-When sending your follow up email, include a link to a landing page that has both the recorded version of the webinar and the entire presentation.
+When sending your follow-up email, include a link to a landing page with both the recorded version of the webinar and the entire presentation.
 This enables those who couldn’t attend the ability to view the webinar and hear your message.